opea-project/GenAIComps/comps/dataprep/multimodal/redis/langchain/README.md

 ### 4.2 Consume _generate_transcripts_ API

-**Use case:** This API should be used when a video has meaningful audio or recognizable speech but its transcript file is not available.
+**Use case:** This API should be used when a video has meaningful audio or recognizable speech but its transcript file is not available, or for audio files with speech.

-In this use case, this microservice will use [`whisper`](https://openai.com/index/whisper/) model to generate the `.vtt` transcript for the video.
+In this use case, this microservice will use [`whisper`](https://openai.com/index/whisper/) model to generate the `.vtt` transcript for the video or audio files.

-#### Single video upload
+#### Single file upload

 ```bash
 curl -X POST \